Performance summary 2019/2020

-We have four ‘Power Up’ fuel poverty schemes to support customers who are facing fuel poverty.
-We supported 8,693 customers to save over £1.8 million a year.74Provide fuel poverty training to our staff who have contact with members of the public.
+We have six ‘Power Up’ fuel poverty schemes to support customers who are facing fuel poverty.
+We supported 8,672 customers to save over £2.6 million a year.74Provide fuel poverty training to our sta who have contact with members of the public.

-We provide staff in our contact centre with customised training on fuel poverty and customers in vulnerable situations.75Use data analysis to help identify areas with a high concentration of vulnerable households.
+We provide sta in our contact centre with customised training on fuel poverty and customers in vulnerable situations.75Use data analysis to help identify areas with a high concentration of vulnerable households.

 We use data analysis to identify areas with a high concentration of vulnerable households.
-During 2018/2019 we improved the methods we use to share this data with our partner organisations so that they are better able to identify vulnerable customers.76Develop local outreach services.
+During 2019/20 we increased the number of data indicators and vulnerability factors we consider.76Develop local outreach services.